awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 **Note**
-During the upgrade process, you can't do a point\-in\-time restore of your cluster\.
-Aurora PostgreSQL takes a DB cluster snapshot during the upgrade process if your backup retention period is greater than 0\.
-You can perform a point\-in\-time restore to times before the upgrade began and after the automatic snapshot of your instance has completed\.
+During the upgrade process, Aurora PostgreSQL takes a DB cluster snapshot if the cluster's backup retention period is greater than 0\.
+You can't do a point\-in\-time restore of your cluster during this process\.
+Later, you can perform a point\-in\-time restore to times before the upgrade began and after the automatic snapshot of your instance has completed\.
+However, you can't perform a point\-in\-time restore to a previous minor version\.

    For information about an upgrade in progress, you can use Amazon RDS to view two logs that the pg\_upgrade utility produces\.
 These are `pg_upgrade_internal.log` and `pg_upgrade_server.log`\.
 Amazon Aurora appends a timestamp to the file name for these logs\.
 You can view these logs as you can any other log\.
 For more information, see [Monitoring Amazon Aurora log files](USER_LogAccess.md)\.